UPMC has a deep commitment to protecting the privacy of your medical information.

 UPMC may charge fees allowable under State law and the Federal Health Insurance Portability and Accountability Act.(HIPPA).
 We do not charge a fee to release medical records to physicians or other health care facilities.
 There may be a fee to release copies for personal use or to release copies to a third party.

-(which would includes Children's Community Practices and/or UPMC Cancer Center offices or from Comprehensive Rehabilitation Services "CRS")
+(which would include Children's Community Practices and/or UPMC Cancer Center offices or from Comprehensive Rehabilitation Services "CRS")

 To request your records from a UPMC Hospital, select from the list below where you received services.